Chart Color Schemes

 Geelong West - Hamlyn Heights features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 62.0% of all households, including 27.0% couples with children, 24.4% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 38.0%, with lone person households at 33.5% and group households comprising 4.6%.
+Non-family households make up the remaining 38.0%, with lone person households at 33.5% and group households comprising 4.6% of the total.
 The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households